matthias-reis/aithir.de/_content/storylines/world-2.md

 ---
-superTitle: Article
-title: World 2
+superTitle: World 2
+title: Energy & Dimensions
+subTitlle: Part 1 of the Series About the Climate Crisis
 description:
   What are the biggest problems of our time and how do we overcome them?
-This storyline focuses on the complex problems around energy creation and consumption
+This storyline focuses on the complex problems around energy creation and consumption.
 colorSpace: lime
 startDate: 2022-08-01
 date: 2023-04-04